0CodeLife0/HashCode2021-EvenMorePizza/README.md

 # HashCode2021-EvenMorePizza
 My solution to the Google coding competition HashCode 2021's practice problem - Even More Pizza

+Video explanation of this solution and the problem statement: https://youtu.be/STIRFdfpIqQ

 ---

 The score of this solution add up to (702,288,546)